aws-samples/eks-workshop-developers/website/docs/python/containers/multiarchitecture-image.md

 ## Conclusion

-This lab explored the process of constructing and executing Docker containers using Docker Compose in the 'python-fastapi-demo-docker' project.
+This lab explored the process of constructing and executing Docker containers using Docker Compose in the `python-fastapi-demo-docker` project.
 We also demonstrated how to use Docker's buildx feature to create Docker images that are compatible with multiple CPU architectures.
 This approach provides an efficient way to manage multi-service applications, enhancing their portability and ensuring they can run on a wider range of platforms.

 ## What's Next?